Nothing sounds more fun than coming home from a long day at work to search for a new job, work on your resume, and fill out job applications.

 If you thought the modern job search was frustrating, time-consuming, and discouraging before, then the federal job search might make your head explode.
 Writing your first federal resume will be time-consuming.
 Once you have your first federal resume created and you learn how to target your federal resume for each job announcement you want to apply for, it gets easier.

 Federal Resume Writers take this time-consuming task off your shoulders and do the bulk of the work.
 Yes, you’ll need to provide information by filling out worksheets or by discussing your background over the phone; but consider the trade-off.

 Would you rather spend a few hours providing information to an expert in federal resume writing?

 Or spend several hours over the course of several days thinking, writing, organizing, editing, rewriting, and guessing whether or not your federal resume will be ranked “Best Qualified and Referred?”

 Yes, federal resume services are an investment.
-If you’re not prepared to make that investment right now, you can sign up for this 5-day mini e-course which will walk you through my process for creating job-winning federal resumes…
+If you’re not prepared to make that investment right now, sign up to Fix Your Resume with this FREE mini-course…

 Spend some time learning more about the federal hiring process and what federal resumes need to be considered "Best Qualified and Referred."